UFSEC/android-reddit-client/README.md

-# android-reddit-client
+# Android Reddit Client
-A tutorial that provides an introduction to Android basics.
-This tutorial will take you through the process of creating an application that displays posts from the front page of Reddit.
+This tutorial provides an introduction to Android basics.
+This take you through the process of creating an application that displays posts from the front page of Reddit.

 ######See the live recording of the tutorial from the SEC@UF meeting on YouTube below: